-Today, it would take 6 months of full-time work at minimum wage to pay for the University of Washington or Washington State University — and more than 4 months to attend The Evergreen State College, or Eastern, Central or Western Washington University.
-Community or technical college.
+Today, it would take six months of full-time work at minimum wage to pay for the University of Washington or Washington State University; more than four months to attend The Evergreen State College, or Eastern, Central or Western Washington University, and more than two months to attend a community or technical college.

 The reason: as state legislators have made ever-deeper cuts in public higher education funding, Washington’s colleges and universities have charged students more to cover the losses.

-Since 1990, the total cost of a degree (state investment + tuition) at public 4-year colleges and universities has either declined or remained flat — but the costs borne by students have increased dramatically.
-In 1990, University of Washington students paid 16.5 percent and the state paid 83.5 percent.
-In 2019, students pay 59 percent and the state just 41 percent.
+Since 1990, the total cost of a degree (state investment + tuition) at public 4-year colleges and universities has either declined or remained flat — but the cost paid by students has increased dramatically.
+In 1990, University of Washington students paid 16.5 percent and the state paid 83.5 percent of the total cost of a degree.
+In 2019, students are paying 59 percent and the state just 41 percent.

-At community and technical colleges, the total cost of a degree has risen by 15 percent since 1990 — but here too, students are paying far more than before: from 19 percent of the total cost in 1990 to 41 percent in 2019.
+At the state’s community and technical colleges, the total cost of a degree has risen by 15 percent since 1990 — but here too, students are paying far more than before: from 19 percent of the total cost in 1990 to 41 percent in 2019.